freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/quoting-strings-with-single-quotes.md

 singleQuoteStr = 'This is also a string';
 ```

 The reason why you might want to use one type of quote over the other is if you want to use both in a string.
 This might happen if you want to save a conversation in a string and have the conversation in quotes.
-Another use for it would be saving an <code>&#60;a&#62;</code> tag with various attributes in quotes, all within a string.
+Another use for it would be saving an `<a>` tag with various attributes in quotes, all within a string.

 ```js
 conversation = 'Finn exclaims to Jake, "Algebraic!"';